 At the same time an invisible power hits, forcing my knees to buckle and the world to start spinning around me.
 Ethernal is coming for me.
 The Dragon God of Death.

 With agonizing slowness, I reach into a pouch at my waist and pull out a small vial; with it a thin dagger.
 Dipping the blade into the vials content I waste no time.
 I send the weapon flying at my escaping target.
 It nicks him in the side of his neck, barely missing his artery as he vanishes through the door.
 It is all the poison needs to enter his blood stream.
 He won’t know it, but he’ll be dead within hours.

 I watch him disappear with death coursing through his veins before my own takes me.
 Had I thought it through more I could have reached an alternate conclusion.
 Unfortunately, I could only see one way to end this mission.

 My eyes raise to meet the necromancers once more and he is moving towards me; probably going to Victus with news of my death.
 I am glad that my aim was true and the merchant Lord will not be alive to see it.

 I topple to the floor, darkness taking me, embracing me with open arms and my vision fades before I hit the wood.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, nlysWrite a Review